Hang Upside Down Boots Benefits (& Teeter Gravity Boots Review)

 A few people would not find the Teeter boots to be a perfect match for them.
 Here’s why:

-1. The first few times you may feel slight dizziness and head rush feeling.
+1. The first few times you may feel a slight dizziness and head rush feeling.
 This usually goes away after the first time and happens if you do not start gradually.

 You can also tie a small rope from the bar you are using to help you lift yourself back up.
 A safety rope is actually a good idea for everyone, especially if you plan to work your ab muscles during inverting.